thacherT1D/4rsam/Misc/Command Line.md

 ### The `mkdir` command

-Now that we know how to move around, it's time to make some changes.
-We can make directories with the `mkdir` command.
+Now that you know how to move around, it's time to make some changes.
+You can make directories with the `mkdir` command.

 >Pro-tip: WordsLikeThis are called CamelCase.
 Programmers frequently [argue about snake_case and CamelCase](http://programmers.stackexchange.com/questions/27264/naming-conventions-camelcase-versus-underscore-case-what-are-your-thoughts-ab)

 **Try This**

 ```
-$ cd ~/Projects
+$ cd ~/Projects/week01

 $ mkdir notebook
 ```